The Continuous Mapping theorem states that stochastic convergence is preserved by continuous functions.

 This is a consequence of the fact that the ratio can be written as a productThe first operand of the product converges by assumption.
 The second converges because of the previous proposition.
 Therefore, their product converges because convergence is preserved under products.

-The Continuous Mapping theorem applies also to random matrices because random matrices are just random vectors whose elements have been arranged into columns.
+The Continuous Mapping theorem applies also to random matrices because random matrices are just random vectors whose entries have been arranged into the columns of a matrix.

 if two sequences of random matrices are convergent, then also the sum and the product of their terms are convergent (provided their dimensions are such that they can be summed or multiplied);